 - Considered a Powerful Antioxidant – Zinc is an effective antioxidant and anti-inflammatory.
-Adequate amount of Zinc in your body help to decrease your chance of development some diseases and also help fight them.
+An adequate amount of Zinc in your body helps to decrease your chance of development of some diseases and also help fight them.
 This includes the potential for using it as a natural cancer treatment, especially in older patients.

-- Helps With Our Immunity and Can Even Fight Colds – Did you know you can take Zinc supplements for five months or more to reduce you risk of getting a common cold?
-It is true, and if you do catch a cold, it speeds up the recovery process and shortens the overall time you have the cold.
+- Helps With Our Immunity and Can Even Fight Colds – Did you know you can take Zinc supplements for five months or more to reduce your risk of getting a common cold?
+It is true, and if you do catch a cold, it speeds up the recovery process and shortens the overall time you have a cold.

 Research shows that zinc can prevent the mucus and some bacteria buildup that happens in the nasal passages when you get a cold.

 Research conducted by the Medical Education Center of Chandigarh India found that if you take Zinc within 24 hours of cold-related symptoms, the length of the cold symptoms was reduced drastically compared to a group that didn’t supplement with zinc.

 - Increases Fertility in Men and Women – Zinc is critical for our fertility and more controlling testosterone levels in men.
 Studies show that Zinc deficiency in otherwise healthy men is directly associated with considerably less testosterone levels than normal.
 This obviously has an impact on men’s fertility and sex drive.